jbakic/Shielded/Shielded.ProxyGen/README.txt

 Shielded.ProxyGen generates transactional proxy subclasses.
 Your class should have virtual properties with getters and setters.
-The proxy will override them and will not call any base getter or setter!
+The proxy will override both.
+Getter will not call base, but setter will, after it has changed the value in the storage.

 ====